-7.2 CITYDISTRICT PLAN ZONING
+7.2 DISTRICT PLAN ZONING

-There is a mix of City-District Plan zones across the reserves, including Open Space Community Parks (OCP), Open Space Natural (ON), and Open Space Coastal (OC).
-Conservation 1 (natural, ecological and scenic parks), Conservation 1A (coastal margins), Open Space 2 (district recreation and open space) and Living 1 (outer suburban).
-Ecological Heritage Site 19.01-The scheduled Site of Ecological Significance SES/LP/14 the Avon Heathcote Estuary/ Ihutai and Environsalong the estuary margin is also partly within the reserves.
+There is a mix of District Plan zones across the reserves, including Open Space Community Parks (OCP), Open Space Natural (ON), and Open Space Coastal (OC).
+The scheduled Site of Ecological Significance SES/LP/14 the Avon Heathcote Estuary/ Ihutai and Environs is also partly within the reserves.

-Blighs Garden is largely zoned Conservation 1ON, with the former croquet club zoned Open Space 2OCP and the wetland area in the southern part of Blighs Garden zoned Conservation 1AOC.
-Bridge Reserve is zoned Conservation 1ON.
-The bulk of South New Brighton Park is zoned Open Space 2OCP except for Jellicoe Marsh and the legal, unformed road which are zoned Conservation 1AOC.
-Jellicoe Marsh and the estuary edge are also protected as part of scheduled Site of Ecological Significance SES/LP/14 the Avon Heathcote Estuary/Ihutai and Environs.
-Ecological Heritage Site 19.01.
-The section at the Beatty St entrance is zoned Living 1 but will be changed to match the adjacent Open Space 2.
+Blighs Garden is largely zoned ON, with the former croquet club zoned OCP and the wetland area in the southern part of Blighs Garden zoned OC.
+Bridge Reserve is zoned ON.
+The bulk of South New Brighton Park is zoned OCP except for Jellicoe Marsh and the legal, unformed road which are zoned OC.
+Jellicoe Marsh and the estuary edge are also protected as part of scheduled Site of Ecological Significance SES/LP/14 the Avon Heathcote Estuary/ Ihutai and Environs.